IBM-Blockchain/ansible-collection/_sources/roles/ordering_organization.rst.txt

     | **Type**: str

+  wallet
+    The wallet directory to store identity files in.

+    If you do not specify a wallet directory, then the wallet directory will be set to the directory containing the Ansible playbook being executed.

+    | **Type**: str

+  ca_admin_identity
+    The identity file for the administrator of the certificate authority.

+    By default, the identity file stored in the *wallet* directory, and the file is named *organization_name* followed by `CA Admin.json`, for example ``/path/to/my/wallet/Org1 CA Admin.json``.

+  organization_admin_identity
+    The identity file for the administrator of the organization.

+    By default, the identity file stored in the *wallet* directory, and the file is named *organization_name* followed by ` Admin.json`, for example ``/path/to/my/wallet/Org1 Admin.json``.

   wait_timeout
     The timeout, in seconds, to wait until the certificate authority and the ordering service is available.